Steven Wilson: Porcupine Tree

 At a European show in August 2008, Wilson said Porcupine Tree was beginning work on material for their next album with an eye toward a release in 2009.
 This album was later revealed to be titled The Incident.
-The Incident is a double CD set containing "The Incident", a 55-minute "song cycle", on the first disc and four shorter songs on the second.
+The Incident is a double CD containing "The Incident", a 55-minute "song cycle", on the first disc and four shorter songs on the second.
 It has received significant attention and media coverage and the band achieved their highest chart positions to date, reaching 5 in The Netherlands, 9 in Germany, 23 in the UK and 25 on the Billboard 200 in the USA.
 The subsequent tour of the US and Europe highlighted a large increase in the band's following, with many shows sold out.
-The single from The Incident, "Time Flies" was available as a free download from iTunes for one week in October 2009.
+The single from The Incident, "Time Flies", was available as a free download from iTunes for one week in October 2009.

-In 2010 after this tour, the band became inactive as Wilson committed himself to his solo work and other members began working on their own separate projects.
+In 2010 after this tour, the band became inactive as Wilson committed himself to his solo work and other members worked on their own projects.

-The band reformed in 2021 after a 12 year hiatus.
-The band is now made up of a trio line-up of Wilson, Barbieri and Harrison.
+The band re-formed in 2021 after a 12-year hiatus.
+The band is now a trio of Wilson, Barbieri and Harrison.
 The band's former bassist, Colin Edwin, did not return.
-The reformation was formally revealed on 1 November 2021, with the simultaneous release of the "Harridan" single and the announcement of a new studio album, Closure/Continuation, released on 24 June 2022.
+The re-formation was formally revealed on 1 November 2021, with the simultaneous release of the "Harridan" single and the announcement of a new studio album, Closure/Continuation, released on 24 June 2022.